 In order for children to be relocated to a different country each person with parental responsibility has to give their permission for the children to go.
 A court order can be obtained in order to enable a relocation without all people with parental responsibility giving permission for the move.

 The mother will always have parental responsibility.
 A father can have parental responsibility in a number of different situations.
 If the father was married to the child’s mother when the child was born or if he married the child’s mother after the child was born then the father will be deemed to have parental responsibility.
 As long as the child’s birth was registered on or later than 1 December 2003 and the father is named on the birth certificate then a father who never married the child’s mother can also be deemed to have parental responsibility.

-Another way to gain parental responsibility is by obtaining agreement from the mother or, alternatively, a court can order that someone have parental responsibility.
+Another way to gain parental responsibility is by obtaining agreement from the mother or, alternatively, a court can order that someone has parental responsibility.
 It is also worth noting that the parent with the residence order doesn’t need the other parent’s permission to take the children out of the country for no more than 28 days.

 If you think your child’s other parent is going to take your child to live in another country then it is extremely important to seek expert legal advice from solicitors such as Austin Kemp as soon as possible.
 Our specialist team of solicitors will advise you on your options and will act quickly and effectively to put any necessary stops in place.

 Alternatively, if you would like to relocate your child abroad and need advice on the best way of doing this then we will provide independent legal advice regarding your options and how best to move forward.

 This is an especially sensitive area of law where there is little or no compromise: children either move abroad or stay in the UK.
 This means it is extremely important to get independent legal advice at an early stage as most cases do end up in court.

 We are also able to handle child abduction cases with the necessary speed and expertise this demands.